dw2kim/slidingpanel/readme.md

 ### Features

 ## Support Platforms
-Xamarin.Forms Only
+Xamarin.Forms Only**

 ## Setup
 * First, simply reference the nuget package in your Xamrin.Forms projects.
-* Second, initialize AbstractSlidingPanel instacen either in Xaml or C#.
+* Second, initialize SlidingUpPanel instance either in Xaml or C#.
 * Lastly, apply the SlidingPanelConfig for your customizations.

 ## Screenshots